 Other leaves like amaranth, Rosella leaves can be added after the pressure release and sautéed for a couple of minutes.

 Yes, it requires little planning, but it pays off.
-If you missed soaking, try cooking lentils that are easy to digest and don't have an outer shell.

 - Chose veggies wisely while adding to curries or rice dishes.
 Veggies like broccoli, zucchini will lose their texture on pressure cooking.
 So do not use the pressure cook option if cooking only these veggies or add these veggies after the pressure release and cook on sauté mode.